jvsamson/Sorting-Algorithms-Visualizer/README.md

 - tkinter

 ### Running the Application
-To run the application, execute interface.py:
+To run the application, execute interface.py

-- The number of integers you want to sort.
-- The start and end of the range of integers.
-- The sorting algorithm you want to use (either "bubble" or "merge").
-- The delay time between each step of the animation.

 As an example, you might enter the following:

 - How many integers do you want to sort? **30**